-- PTO leave from 15-24 days per year based on longevity and accrued each pay period
+- PTO leave – 24 days per year, accrued each pay period

 - 1 day per year of paid leave to volunteer at another non-profit or charitable cause

-- Salary Continuation Leave for employee or family illness – from 2 to 8 weeks fully paid leave eligibility every 24 months, depending on length of service
+- Salary Continuation Leave for employee or family illness (including maternity and paternity) – from 2 to 8 weeks fully paid leave eligibility every 24 months, depending on length of service

 - Paid Bereavement, Jury Duty and Military Service Training leave